cssnr/asn-plus/README.md

 *   Easily Play Narrative as Text to Speech
 *   Search Registration/Operator from Selection Text
 *   Search Registration/Operator from Popup Action
+*   Auto Fill New Incidents for US and Canada Registration

 ### Upcoming Features and Ideas

-*   Auto Fill for New Event Submissions
+*   Infinite Scroll when Browsing Incidents

 > [!TIP]
 > **Don't see your feature here?**